 Are commuters and off-campus students required to attend chapel?

 Christian discovery is one of the key elements and distinctive factors at Anderson University!
 For this reason, all undergraduate students are asked to attend 18 chapels per semester.
-The Department of Student Life does consider outside factors which have the potential to hinder chapel attendance.
+The Division of Student Life does consider outside factors which have the potential to hinder chapel attendance.
 Students wishing to be considered must complete an exemption consideration form at the beginning of each semester and will be contacted regarding the status of their application.

 Can commuters and off-campus students use the counseling services?